 Gap is another go-to place if you want to score solid denim for a reasonable price.

 Like most of the other jeans on this list, they offer extra room in the thigh area and a tapered leg that gives these jeans a relaxed feel but without looking baggy.

 They’re soft to the touch and solid quality, and with 2% elastane material, they provide a wonderful stretch.

 If you tried all the jeans listed above and still can’t find a pair that fits quite the way you want, you still have one other option: Tailoring.

 Now, getting your jeans custom made from scratch will be expensive, and that’s probably not in most of your budget.
 However, buying jeans off the rack and having them altered by a tailor is a good, more affordable alternative.

-For example, you might find a pair of relaxed fit jeans that fit well in the waist, butt and thigh areas, but you don’t like the bagginess of the legs, you can have the legs taken in and tapered.
+For example, you might find a pair of relaxed fit jeans that fit well in the waist, butt and thigh areas, but you don’t like the bagginess of the straight leg cut, you can have the legs taken in and tapered.